cp2k/cp2k/README.md

 * [The manual](https://manual.cp2k.org/) with descriptions of all the keywords for the CP2K input file
 * [The dashboard](https://dashboard.cp2k.org) to get an overview of the currently tested architectures
 * [The Google group](https://groups.google.com/group/cp2k) to get help if you could not find an answer in one of the previous links
+* [Acknowledgements](https://www.cp2k.org/funding) for list of institutions and grants that help to fund the development of CP2K

 ## Directory organization